rafamonge/Pandas-Tutorial/README.md

 - Basic python functions, syntax etc.

 ## Pandas
 Note: the pandas section comes from the great material created by ayush1997.
-See the origial at:  https://github.com/ayush1997/
+See the original at:  https://github.com/ayush1997/

 ### Pandas-0.ipynb